AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

    ![](../images/lab07-image27.png)

-    >**Why This Step Matters**- Choosing the correct label is like telling your model what question it’s supposed to answer.
-In this case, you’re asking:
-    “Given the shipment details, can you predict if the shipment will be delayed?”.

 1. Confirm that **Delay_Flag** now appears as the selected label in the settings panelSave Your Pipeline.
 Click **Save** at the top right corner of Azure ML Designer.

       ![](../images/lab07-image28.png)